SubbalakshmiC/CCNA-1/CCNASimon.md

 * AP's (Access point's) - Allows wirelles devices to connect to a wired network
 * WLAN Devices - Connect wireless devices to a network, WLAN NIC converts wirless signals to PC language

+##### Characteristics of a network
+Characteristics:
+* Topology - Design of the network
+	* Physical - The arrangement of physical cables and devices
+	* Logical - The path that the data actually travels upon
+* Speed - Bits per second
+* Cost - How much to install the network
+* Security - How secure is the network
+* Availability - Where you can reach the network from
+* Scalability - How easily can the network grow (new devices added)
+* Reliability - The amount of time that the network is up - (minutes in a year - minutes of down time) / minutes in a year * 100

+##### Physical VS Logical Topologies

+Physical topology is the cabling and devices that you can see.

+Logical topology is the path that data takes within the network to get to the desired destination.

+Primary physical topologies:

+* Bus - Single back bone, single point of failure, many clashes (CSMA/CD)
+* Ring - Can only speak to devices next to eachother, not very secure
+* Star - Centralised network device to send/receive traffic, good but expensive
+* Mesh - Usually used by router networks, lots of cabling needed however has fallbacks (one path breaks, new one can be used)

+##### Interpreting a Network Diagram

+A network digram is basically a drawing of the network.
+There are specific symbols and details the specify certain aspects of the network.

+Legend:

+* Thick red line - Ethernet Link
+	* Fibre
+	* UTP
+* IP Address - Tells you the IP address of the specific device or sets of devices
+* Interface - Tells you the interface/port that a wire is plugged into on a device
+	* Fa - Fast Ethernet (max - 100Mb/s)
+	* Gi - Gigabit Ethernet (max - 1000Mb/s)

 ### Module 2 - Establishing Internet Connectivity